rudicarrilloypr/rudicarrilloypr/README.md

 [Live Demo](https://rudicarrilloypr.github.io/awesome-books-es6/)

 ## 📫 How to reach me:
-You can find all my contact information [here](https://lnk.bio/rudicarrillo_softdev).
+You can find all my contact and socials [here](https://lnk.bio/rudicarrillo_softdev).

 You can also reach me on [Gmail](mailto:rudicarrilloypr@gmail.com).